Kenin of US tops Muguruza at Australian Open for 1st major

 Rather heady company.

-Kenin was born in 1998 in Moscow to Russian parents; they had moved to New York in the 1980s, but returned home for the birth of their daughter.
-A few months later, the family returned to the U.S.; Kenin grew up in Florida and still makes her home there.
+Kenin was born in 1998 in Moscow to Russian parents; they had moved to New York in the 1980s, but returned to be with family for the birth of their daughter.
+A few months later, they went back to the U.S. for good; Kenin grew up in Florida and still makes her home there.

+Muguruza came into the day with a far more formidable record.
+She has been ranked No. 1 and won the French Open in 2016 and Wimbledon in 2017 — the only woman to beat each Williams sister in a Grand Slam final.

+But she tumbled out of the top 30 last season because of so-so results and was trying to become only the third unseeded champion at the Australian Open in the professional era, which began in 1968.

 Follow Howard Fendrich on Twitter at http://twitter.com/HowardFendrich